OpenEvalProject/evals/manuscripts/elife-19273/v1/manuscript.md

 X-ray fiber diffraction and radial profile analysis of 15–25 WT and 15–25 S20G fibrils indicate they form structures similar to each other (Figure 4—figure supplement 3).
 Taken together with the X-ray fiber diffraction data from the 19–29 segments, we conclude that the early onset S20G mutation does not confer a fibril morphology distinguishable from wild-type.

-## Structural polymorphs elicit different cytotoxic effects
+### Structural polymorphs elicit different cytotoxic effects

 Next we investigated the cytotoxic effects of the spine segments in order to determine if any of them were similarly cytotoxic to full-length hIAPP preparations.
 Although the cytotoxic mechanism of hIAPP is not fully understood, several reports show hIAPP induces mitochondrial dysfunction, alters cell metabolism, and initiates activation of pro-apoptotic machinery (Butler et al., 2003; Mulder and Ling, 2009; Zraika et al., 2010; Magzoub and Miranker, 2012; Tomasello et al., 2014).
 Based on these findings, we tested the cytotoxicity of the spine segments using MTT dye reduction (Mosmann, 1983; Liu and Schubert, 1997) and a FRET-based biosensor to assay altered metabolism and pro-apoptotic machinery activation (Paulsson et al., 2008), respectively.

-Using MTT dye reduction, we observe that the labile 15–25 fibrils are not cytotoxic to HEK293 cells (
+Using MTT dye reduction, we observe that the labile 15–25 fibrils are not cytotoxic to HEK293 cells (Figure 5A), whereas 19–29 S20G fibrils have comparable cytotoxicity to full-length hIAPP fibrils (Figure 5B).
+To verify the cytotoxic effects of each sample, we examined the morphology of the treated cells under a light microscope.
+Additionally, in the context of residues 19–29, the S20G segment is significantly more cytotoxic than the WT segment, consistent with parent full-length hIAPP (Sakagashira et al., 2000; Meier et al., 2016) (Figure 5B).
+We did not detect any oligomers present in the 15–25 WT or 19–29 S20G fibril samples using the LOC antibody (Figure 5—figure supplement 1).

 ![Figure 5.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig5-v1.jpg)

 **Figure 5.:** (A and B) Fibrils were formed by incubating the spine segments overnight under quiescent conditions, the same conditions used to prepared full-length hIAPP fibrils.
 Next, the samples were applied to HEK293 cells at the specified concentrationsand then cell viability was quantified using MTT dye reduction.
 Bars show median cell viability; dashed lines show median cell viability from 10 μM mIAPP and hIAPP.
 (A) 15–25 WT and 15–25 S20G fibrils are not toxic compared to full-length hIAPP fibrils (n = 12 across four biological replicates, each with three technical replicates).
 (B) 19–29 WT fibrils are mildly cytotoxic and 19–29 S20G fibrils are significantly more cytotoxic than 19–29 WT fibrils (****p<0.0001 using a Mann-Whitney U test; n = 12 across four biological replicates, each with three technical replicates).
 19–29 S20G fibrils (10 μM) are similarly cytotoxic to full-length hIAPP fibrils at the same concentration (lower dashed line) (p=0.09 using an unpaired t-test with equal standard deviations).
 (C) The insoluble fraction of the 50 μM 19–29 S20G cytotoxic preparation contains the cytotoxic species.
 19–29 S20G fibrils were formed overnight at room temperature and then pelleted by centrifugation.
 The soluble fraction was carefully removed and then filtered to ensure it contained no insoluble material.
 The insoluble material was resuspended in its original volume.
 Each sample was applied to HEK293 cells and then cell viability was quantified with MTT dye reduction (***p<0.0002 using an ordinary one-way ANOVA; n = 3 technical replicates) (D) and (E) Using a FRET-based biosensor assay for monitoring caspase-3 activity in real-time, 19–29 S20G fibrils induce the most caspase-3 activity, whereas segments 15–25 did not induce caspase-3 activity, consistent with the MTT dye reduction assay results.
 50 μM of each spine segment seeded with 166 nM seeds was applied to stably transfected CHO cells.
 (D) Fold difference was recorded over 24 h.
 Datapoints represent average fold difference.
 The dashed line represents the 16 h mark.
-(E) Average levels of caspase-3 activation after a 16 h incubation relative to untreated cells (***p<0.0002; ****p<0.0001 using an ordinary one-way ANOVA, Bonferroni correction; n = 5 technical replicates).DOI: http://dx.doi.org/10.7554/eLife.19273.018
+(E) Average levels of caspase-3 activation after a 16 h incubation relative to untreated cells (***p<0.0002; ****p<0.0001 using an ordinary one-way ANOVA, Bonferroni correction; n = 5 technical replicates).

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig5-figsupp1-v1.jpg)

-**Figure 5—figure supplement 1.:** Oligomers were probed using a dot bot assay with the polyclonal anti-oligomer antibody, LOC. hIAPP oligomers were used as the positive control for LOC binding.DOI: http://dx.doi.org/10.7554/eLife.19273.019
+**Figure 5—figure supplement 1.:** Oligomers were probed using a dot bot assay with the polyclonal anti-oligomer antibody, LOC. hIAPP oligomers were used as the positive control for LOC binding.

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig5-figsupp2-v1.jpg)

 **Figure 5—figure supplement 2.:** (A) Chemical structure of EGCG.
 (B) Negative-stain electron micrographs reveal that EGCG mitigates 19–29 S20G fibril formation.
 19–29 S20G was incubated overnight at room temperature under quiescent conditions in buffer alone or with equimolar concentration of ECGC.
 Next, the samples were spotted onto carbon-coated copper grids for negative-stain EM analysis.
 (C) EGCG mitigates 19–29 S20G cytotoxicity.
 Samples were generated as described in panel B and then applied to HEK293 cells.
 Cell viability was quantified using MTT dye reduction.
 Columns indicate median cell viability.
 Different symbols correspond to values observed in each independent experiment (***p=0.0004 using a unpaired t-test with Welch’s correction for unequal variances; n = 9 across three biological replicates, each with three technical replicates).
 (D) Negative-stain EM reveals that EGCG does not mitigate fibril formation of 15–25 WT, a spine segment that does not possess a hydrophobic core.
 15–25 WT was incubated for five days under shaking conditions with equimolar concentrations of EGCG.
-Next, the samples were spotted onto carbon-coated copper grids for negative-stain EM.DOI: http://dx.doi.org/10.7554/eLife.19273.020
+Next, the samples were spotted onto carbon-coated copper grids for negative-stain EM.

 Based on our examination of the insoluble and soluble fractions of the cytotoxic 19–29 S20G sample, we determine that the cytotoxicity of 19–29 S20G mainly resides in its fibrillar form.
 We tested the cytotoxicity of the total, insoluble and soluble fractions of the 19–29 S20G sample to HEK293 cells using MTT dye reduction.
 We observe that the insoluble fraction, which contains amyloid fibrils, is similarly cytotoxic to the total (Figure 5C), just as we observed with full-length hIAPP (Figure 1D, Figure 1—figure supplement 1B).
 These results suggest that 19–29 S20G may form the toxic spine of full-length hIAPP.